guushamann/Todo-tRPC-Vue3/README.md

-# example project with prisma express.js tRPC vue3
+# Example project with tRPC, Vue 3, express.js and prisma.

-## An example todo project with Vue tRPC Prisma Tailwind and Typescript in an npm monorepo workspace project
+## An example todo project to demonstrate the usage of tRPC with Vue 3.
+It can be used as a startingpoint for you're project.

+Tanstack query is used to retrieve the data and manage the server state.
+Zod is used to validate the incoming data.

 used in this project:
 - npm monorepo